 If you’re deciding to invest in paid marketing channels to boost your online clothing brand, it is highly crucial to decide which platforms would be best.
 You may either choose all the platforms available, or the ones that can work best for you.

-As this article is about starting an online clothing brand, the most popular places to market your products are
+This article is about how you can sell clothes online and build your own clothing brand.
+So, the most popular places to market your products are

 These social channels are the best to gain engagement from the audience that loves fashion and clothing.
 The other places you may think of investing in are